leonelmontiel/leonelmontiel/README.md

 - 🔭 I’m currently working on [Shoe store simulator, using Javascript and Bootstrap](https://github.com/leonelmontiel/proyecto_final_js_coderhouse)

-- 👨‍💻 All of my projects are available at [https://github.com/leonelmontiel?tab=repositories](https://github.com/leonelmontiel?tab=repositories)
+- 👨‍💻 All of my projects are available at [my repositories](https://github.com/leonelmontiel?tab=repositories)

 - 💬 Ask me about **Java, Javascript, CSS**

 - 📫 How to reach me **leonel.montiel@outlook.com**

-- 📄 Know about my experiences [https://github.com/leonelmontiel](https://github.com/leonelmontiel)
+- 📄 Know about my experiences [in Linkedin/](https://www.linkedin.com/in/leonel-montiel/)

 - ⚡ Fun fact **I dream of visiting Croatia and living in New Zealand or any country in Europe.**